izgzhen/iris-coq/README.md

  - Ssreflect 1.6.1

 The easiest way to install the correct versions of the dependencies is through opam.
-Ssreflect is available on the coq-released repository, set up by the command:
+Coq packages are available on the coq-released repository, set up by the command:

     opam repo add coq-released https://coq.inria.fr/opam/released